AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 In the 18th and 19th centuries, classical mechanics, together

-with Newton's law of gravitation, celebrated great success in
+with Newton's law of gravitation, celebrated great successes in

 explaining all mechanical and gravitational phenomena not only on